SyphonArch/flash1dkmeans/README.md

 so callers can utilize these functions within their own Numba-accelerated functions.

 Note that this library is **not an implementation of optimal 1D K-means**, which is known to be possible through dynamic programming approaches and entails $O(n)$ runtime.
-Instead, this is a $O(\log{n})$ optimization of the commonly used K-means++ initialization and Lloyd's algorithm - thus it should run faster at the cost of possible non-optimal clusterings - plus a novel optimal two-cluster specific algorithm, which indeed does produce optimal clusterings.
+Instead, this is a $O(\log{n})$ optimization of the commonly used K-means++ initialization and Lloyd's algorithm - thus it should run faster at the cost of possible non-optimal clusterings.

 ## Important Notice